Why to use char array over a string for storing passwords in Java?

 1. Strings are immutable: Strings are immutable in Java and therefore if a password is stored as plain text it will be available in memory until Garbage collector clears it and as Strings are used in the String pool for re-usability there are high chances that it will remain in memory for long duration, which is a security threat.
 Strings are immutable and there is no way that the content of Strings can be changed because any change will produce new String.

-With an array, the data can be wiped explicitly data after its work is complete.
-The array can be overwritten and and the password won’t be present anywhere in the system, even before garbage collection.
+Within an array, the data can be wiped explicitly after its work is completed.
+The array can be overwritten and the password won’t be present anywhere in the system, even before garbage collection.